How to Say I Love You in 20 Different Languages

 Even when things are so cold that you cover your entire body several times over.
 Even when only your noses are exposed to the great outdoors and available for use to greet each other (as is done in the typical Inuit kunik greeting) love still finds a way.

-If you want to communicate with (or really impress) your paramour, why not learn their whole darn language?
-As we’ve learned from some of the expressions above—love is often more about action than verbal expression.
+If you want to communicate with (or really impress) your paramour, why not learn the whole darn language?